Greetings from the President

 track, with results surpassing the initial plan.

-In the Food business, particularly, the market expanded significantly beyond the traditional food and
+In the Food business, particularly, the market expanded significantly beyond the traditional food and beverage

-The forecast for the fiscal year ending December 31, 2025, is net sales of 19.4 billion yen and operating
+The forecast for the fiscal year ending December 31, 2025, is net sales of 19.4 billion yen and operating income

 DX in receiving and placing construction orders is revitalizing the entire industry